FEUP-MEIC-DS-2022/main-template/factsheets/team1.md

 Briefly state what you believe were the team's best contributions to the project during this period.
 Each of the topics below is mandatory unless otherwise stated.
 In each of the sections below, it is important that you link to any relevant observable evidence of your work when they exist (e.g., pull requests, specific commits, issues, markdown files) and very briefly explain why you think they are important.
 State it explicitly when you choose to include an item that you worked on together with other teams, not forgetting to explain what was your team's role in it.

-### The three user stories that we are most proud of
+### The four user stories that we are most proud of

 This can include user stories that the team has written or refined during the sprint.
 If it was a refinement, explain what you have added or changed.